awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 ### Using the upgrade helper service<a name="os-upgradehelper"></a>

 You must run the Upgrade Helper Service before you start the upgrade\.
-After you run it, the utility creates a Windows service that executes during the post\-upgrade steps to correct the driver state\.
+After you run it, the utility creates a Windows service that runs during the post\-upgrade steps to correct the driver state\.
 The executable is written in C\# and can run on \.NET Framework versions 2\.0 through 4\.0\.

 When you run Upgrade Helper Service on the system *before* the upgrade, it performs the following tasks:
 + Creates a new Windows service named `UpgradeHelperService`\.